MisterWest11/Data-Governance-Accelerator/Data-Governance-Accelerator chapter 2.md

 4. *Archival*: In this stage, you identify data that is not currently being used and moved it to a long-term storage system out of your production environment.
 If it's needed at some point in the future, it can be retrieved and utilized it.

 5. *Destruction*: Despite a desire by some to keep everything forever, there is a logical point where destruction makes sense or is required by regulation or policy.
 Data destruction involves making data inaccessible and unreadable.
 It can include the physical destruction of a device such as a hard drive.

+# Understanding the Impact of Big Data

+* Data: Not a New Concept: The concept of data collection and storage has existed for millennia.
+Examples include Roman ledgers used for record-keeping.

+* The Cold War and Technological Advancements: The Cold War, a period of geopolitical tension between the US and USSR, fueled significant advancements in technology, including:

+  * Microprocessors: These tiny chips became the backbone of modern computers.

+  * Classical Computing: The foundation for the computers we use today.

+* Space Race as a Catalyst: The competition between the US and USSR to reach space further accelerated innovation in:

+  * Computing: More powerful computers were needed for complex calculations and simulations.

+  * Telecommunications: Improved communication was crucial for space missions and international collaboration.